ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 ### Hardware for expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs-hardware}

-One {{site.data.keyword.cloud_notm}} Bare Metal Server with the hardware configuration presented in [Technical specifications for VMware vSphere on {{site.data.keyword.cloud_notm}} clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_vsphereclusteroverview#specs).
+One {{site.data.keyword.cloud_notm}} Bare Metal Server with the hardware configuration presented in [Technical specifications for VMware vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_vsphereclusteroverview#specs).

 ### Networking for expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs-network}

-One {{site.data.keyword.cloud_notm}} Bare Metal Server with the networking configuration presented in [Technical specifications for VMware vSphere on {{site.data.keyword.cloud_notm}} clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_vsphereclusteroverview#specs).
+One {{site.data.keyword.cloud_notm}} Bare Metal Server with the networking configuration presented in [Technical specifications for VMware vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_vsphereclusteroverview#specs).

 ### VMware components for expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs-vmware-components}

 * One {{site.data.keyword.cloud_notm}} Bare Metal Server with VMware vSphere Enterprise Plus 6.7u2 or 6.5u2.
-* Optional VMware components presented in [Technical specifications for VMware vSphere on {{site.data.keyword.cloud_notm}} clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_vsphereclusteroverview#specs).
+* Optional VMware components presented in [Technical specifications for VMware vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_vsphereclusteroverview#specs).

 You must manage the ESXi servers, optional VMware components, and additional hardware that are ordered and delivered to your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.slportal}}.
 After creating a new cluster in the {{site.data.keyword.vmwaresolutions_short}} console, you can return to the console and use the saved information to scale the new cluster.
 For more information, see [Scaling existing vSphere clusters](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vs_scalingexistingclusters).
 {:important}